Skip to main content

 When using DBOS workflows, we recommend annotating any function that performs complex operations or accesses external APIs or services as a step.

 You can turn any Python function into a step by annotating it with the @DBOS.step decorator.
+The only requirement is that its inputs and outputs should be serializable (pickle-able).
 Here's a simple example:

 @DBOS.step()